geksiong/geksiong/README.md

 #### 🤔 About Me

-I started coding (in BASIC!) before the Web 🌐 was invented 😲, and entered the tech industry just when the dotcom burst.
+I started coding (in BASIC!) before the Web 🌐 became a thing 😲, and entered the tech industry just when the dotcom burst.
 I've been an IT consultant, architect, project manager, and I'm now leading a team of mobile & web application developers to implement full-stack software solutions for clients.

 I graduated from UC Berkeley with a BS in EECS, and from Stanford with an MS in Computer Science.